-to ensure diversity among participants in terms of age, segretation of the semistructured interviews were conducted face by JG and JZ, both of whom possessed training and experience in conducting qualitative interviews.
+The semistructured interviews were conducted face by JG and JZ, both of whom possessed training and experience in conducting qualitative interviews.
 As part of their thoracic surgery internships, they established rapport with the patients before commencing the interviews.
-Importantly, participants were assured that declining to participate would not impact their treatment plans, thereby fostering a relaxed atmosphere conducive the interviews.
-The formal interviews with two patients, adjusting the wording of some questions to make them more accessible and understandable to patients.
-Interviews began with an open-ended question: "What did you do before preparing for surgery?"
-This transitioned into more specific inquiries such as, "What information provided by doctors or nurses before surgery?" and "What difficulties have you encountered during this process?".
+Importantly, participants were assured that teclning to participate would not impact their treatment plans, thereby fostering a relaxed atmosphere conducive to candid responses.
+The formal interview guide was finalised after pilot interviews with two patients, adjusting the wording of some questions to make them more accessible and understandable to patients.
+Interviews began with an open-ended question: 'What did you do before preparing for surgery?'
+This transitioned into more specific inquiries such as, 'What information did you search for?', 'what information is of interest to you?', 'What are your thoughts on the health information provided by doctors or nurses before surgery?' and 'What difficulties have you encountered during this process?'.
 Depending on the context, it may be necessary to pose an exploratory question, such as 'What does that specifically mean?' or 'Could you please explain that again?'.
 The interviews were conducted between February and March 2024, with each session lasting between 20 and 30 min.
 The interviews were held in a separate and quiet room within the thoracic surgery ward, ensuring a relaxed and confidential atmosphere.
 During this stage, a neutral demeanour was maintained during interactions with participants to facilitate open dialogue and unbiased data collection.
 Thematic redundancy was observed by the 21st interview, prompting an additional two interviews to verify data saturation among participants.